Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 That is difficult to retrofit as a neutral add-on.
 An XRPL-side tool can recommend a better list, but the tool remains advisory unless the network’s own operators, artifacts, and fallback rules treat it as the default publication process.
 Post Fiat can make the evidence bundle, scorer manifest, selected list, and publication record native to its operating model from the start.

-12. Boundaries
+12. Conclusion

 Post Fiat replaces opaque editorial selection with a public, replayable, model-assisted pipeline: collect evidence, normalize it canonically, pin the execution environment, score candidates under a published policy, select the set deterministically, publish the artifacts, and shift authority only after convergence is demonstrated.